Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 1. Ignore the aggressor

-Cyberbullies usually expect a response from you in order to fuel a chain reaction of insults.
-You can try as much as possible to ignore the cyberbully.
-If possible, you can make use of humor to respond to their cruel words.
+Cyberbullies usually expect your response to fuel a chain reaction of insults.
+You can try as much as possible to ignore the cyber bully.
+If possible, you can use humor to respond to their cruel words.

 2. Block the bully

 Several social media apps enable you to block a person.
-If you get harassed from any social media channel, text messages, or even email; ensure you block the person.
+If you get harassed from any social media channel, text messages, or even email, ensure you block the person.
 Alternatively, you can report the abuse to the service or support center.
-For instance, Facebook comes with blocking capability as well as report abuse for such cases.
-Nevertheless, if the cyber-harassment escalates from cyberspace to your physical sphere, then you may report to the authorities.
+For instance, Facebook has blocking capability and reporting abuse for such cases.
+Nevertheless, if the cyber-harassment escalates from cyberspace to your physical sphere, you may report it to the authorities.

 3. Protect your online identity